-2022 2021 CNY'000 CNY'000 Payment of its share of office rental, rates and others to Anka Consultants Limited ("Anka") (i)/(ii) 639 617 Purchase of materials and equipment maintenance from Longfei (iii) - 1,087 Share of office rental to Feishang Enterprise (i)/(iv) 166 164
+2023 2022 CNY'000 CNY'000 Payment of its share of office rental, rates and others to Anka Consultants Limited ("Anka") (i)/(ii) 618 639 Share of office rental to Feishang Enterprise (i)/(iii) 166 166

 - (i) The related party transactions constitute connected transactions or continuing connected transactions as defined in Chapter 14A of the Listing Rules. - (ii) On 1 July 2022, the Company and CHNR, a related company which is controlled by the controlling shareholder of the Group, signed the office sharing agreement with Anka, a Hong Kong private company that is owned by certain Directors.
 Pursuant to the agreement, the office premises of 119 square meters were shared by the Company, and 184 square meters were shared by CHNR.
 The agreement also provided that the Company and CHNR shared certain costs and expenses in connection with their use of the office, in addition to some of the accounting and secretarial services and day-to-day office administration provided by Anka.
-On 25 July 2022, Anka's lease with the unrelated landlord was extended for two years, from 1 July 2022 to 30 June 2024. - (iii) Longfei, an associate, provides material and equipment maintenance services for the Group. - (iv) On 1 January 2019, Shenzhen Chixin Information and Consulting Co., Ltd ("Shenzhen Chixin"), a wholly-owned subsidiary of the Group, entered into an office sharing leasing agreement with Feishang Enterprise.
-Pursuant to the agreement, the office premises of 40 square meters were shared by the Company.
-In September 2022, the agreement expired, and Shenzhen Chixin signed the new contract with Feishang Enterprise for one year, from 1 October 2022 to 30 September 2023.
+On 25 July 2022, Anka's lease with the unrelated landlord was extended for two years, from 1 July 2022 to 30 June 2024. - (iii) In September 2022, Shenzhen Chixin Information and Consulting Co., Ltd ("Shenzhen Chixin"), a wholly-owned subsidiary of the Group, entered into an office sharing leasing agreement with Feishang Enterprise for one year.
+Pursuant to the agreement, the office premises of 40 square metres were shared by the Company.
+In September 2023, the agreement expired, and Shenzhen Chixin signed the new contract with Feishang Enterprise for one year, from 1 October 2023 to 30 September 2024.

-The directors of the Company are of the opinion that the above transactions with related parties were conducted in the ordinary course of business and on normal commercial terms or in accordance with the agreements governing such transactions.
+The Directors (including the independent non-executive Directors) are of the opinion that the above transactions with related parties were conducted in the ordinary course of business and on normal commercial terms and in accordance with the agreements governing such transactions on terms that are fair and reasonable and in the interests of the Shareholders as a whole.
+The Company has complied with relevant provisions governing connected transactions under the Listing Rules to the extent applicable.

-34. RELATED PARTY TRANSACTIONS (continued)
+33. RELATED PARTY TRANSACTIONS (continued)